 Community Engagement Committee

 The Community Engagement Committee is a subcommittee of the North Santiam School District Board of Directors that consists of two board members and NSSD staff.
-The committee typically meets on the first Thursday of each month, unless scheduling conflicts arise.
-Meetings are held at 8 am (unless otherwise listed below in the Santiam Room at the District Office site located at 1155 N 3rd Avenue in Stayton.
+The committee typically meets on the first Tuesday of each month, unless scheduling conflicts arise.
+Meetings are held at 8 am and, until further notice, will be held via Zoom.
+Once in-person meetings resume, the commitee will meet in the Santiam Room at the District Office site located at 1155 N 3rd Avenue in Stayton.
+Members of the public are allowed to observe.

 The Board originally appointed the Community Engagement Committee to make recommendations on how the Board and District could better engage the community in schools.
 Community focus meetings were held to get input on priorities for the education of students in the North Santiam School District.
 Below is the culmination of their work to be used in shaping the District's goals.